Marketing During a Recession: Strategies and Tips

 Each one of these factors decreases profit and increases expenses.

-Many businesses get into costly price wars in an attempt to offset the challenges of customer acquisition.
+Many businesses get into costly price wars to offset the challenges of customer acquisition.
 The thinking is that lower prices will mitigate consumer spending concerns and increase their propensity to buy.
 While this may seem logical, it makes no sense to do this without having hard-core data to support it.
-Rather than cutting prices, consider other tactics such as temporary price promotions, flexible payment options, and clever advertising to boost sales.
+Rather than cutting prices, consider other tactics, such as temporary price promotions, flexible payment options, and clever advertising to boost sales.

 A Strong Brand Will Be More Valuable in a Recession